grafana/plugin-tools/docusaurus/docs/tutorials/ui-extensions/expose-a-component.md

 ---
-id: exposed-components
+id: expose-a-component
-title: Exposed components
+title: Expose a component
-description: Share functionality between plugins with exposed components
+description: Share functionality with other plugins by exposing a component
 keywords:
   - grafana
   - plugins